Please help us save the Shore Thing Legacy Forest and the Elwha River Watershed from more extractive logging!

 Lake Sutherland, Indian Creek and the Elwha River

 With the removal of the 2 dams on the Elwha River, there’s a $324.7 million dollar effort to restore the Elwha watershed.
 This includes work to restore salmon access to Indian Creek and Lake Sutherland.
-The Shore Thing forest is part of the watershed that feeds Lake Sutherland from the north, which flows into Indian Creek and then the Elwha River.
+The “Shore Thing” forests and “By a Whisker” Unit 2 are part of the watershed that feeds Lake Sutherland, which flows into Indian Creek and then the Elwha River.

 Legacy forests play a crucial role in protecting water quality.
 Trees in these forests act as natural filters, removing pollutants and contaminants from the water before it reaches streams, rivers, and lakes.
 They also help to prevent soil erosion and sedimentation, which can clog water sources and decrease their quality.
 Additionally, the root systems of trees in legacy forests help to regulate water flow and reduce the risk of flooding.
 Cutting down this forest would impact the quality of water sources in the area.